-China too has shown high rates of growth in efficiency since 1978, when market forces became important, and there is no obvious reason why it's growth miracle should be any more mythical than Japan's has been.
-The give-away is in Paul Krugman's own figures.
+China, too, has shown high rates of growth in efficiency since 1978, when market forces became important, and there is no obvious reason why it's growth miracle should be any more mythical than Japan's has been.
+The give-away is in Professor Krugman's own figures.
 He argues that China's growth rate will not be the 10 per cent annually that most people have tended to assume, but a 'more realistic' 7 per cent, which would make its GDP by 2010 'only 82 per cent' of the United States's - 'still...a substantial shift of the world's economic center of gravity, but...far less drastic than many people now imagine'.
-But if China and the US continue to grow at the same relative rates - 7 per cent and 2.5 per cent respectively - for just ten more years, then even if China's level of productivity continues to be only a fraction of that in the US by 2020 China would still be bigger than the US.
+But the point is this: if China and the US continue to grow at the same relative rates - 7 per cent and 2.5 per cent respectively - for just ten more years, then even if China's level of productivity continues to be only a fraction of that in the US, by 2020 China would still be bigger than the US.

 And that seems like a pretty drastic shift to me - even without stopping to calculate what further impact on the economic balance will be made by economic developments in the other massive Asian population centers of India and Indonesia.

-If the global economic balance is going to inexorably tilt towards Asia - despite the denial syndrome still at work in some areas of US academe - what of the political balance - and in particular the security implications of all this?
+If the global economic balance is going to inexorably tilt towards Asia - despite the denial syndrome still at work in some areas of US academe - what of the political balance, and in particular the security implications of all this?

 Increased national incomes have allowed many countries in the region to modernise their armouries.
 While there is as yet nothing going on which can credibly be called an 'arms race' - in the usual competitive sense of that term - defence spending is booming in Asia while it is declining elsewhere.
-And it is happening in a part of the world which has traditionally been very volatile, and where you don't have to scratch too deep to find current potential flashpoints - the Korean peninsula, the South China Sea and China-Taiwan conspicuous among them.
+And it is happening in a part of the world which has been not only traditionally very volatile, but where you don't have to scratch too deep to find current potential flashpoints - China-Taiwan, the Korean peninsula and the South China Sea conspicuous among them.

 For the time being, and for the reasonably foreseeable future, everyone in the region seems far more bent on making money than making war.
-The flashpoint issues all seem reasonable manageable with just a modicum of good sense; Russia has lost its bristle; Japan has no need or inclination to acquire a more aggressive military capability so long as its security relationship with the US remains basically intact; and China has no obvious external threat to distract it from its internal economic growth preoccupations.
-But there is a fundamental question that needs to be addressed - whether changes over time in the relative standing of regional economies will necessarily lead to changes in their security relationship.
+The flashpoint issues all seem reasonably manageable with just a modicum of good sense; Russia has lost its bristle; Japan has no need or inclination to acquire a more aggressive military capability so long as its security relationship with the US remains basically intact, as it clearly does and will for the foreseeable future, despite Okinawa; and China has no obvious external threat to distract it from its internal economic growth preoccupations.
+The huffing and puffing that recently occurred across the Strait of Taiwan, although much heightened in intensity following President Lee's journey to Cornell and its aftermath, was controlled, measured and stylised throughout - never really seeming to move much beyond Beijing opera.
+And there is no particular reason to believe that the forthcoming resumption of trade war between China and the United States on copyright will be any more bloody than its predecessors, taking place as it does against the background of more or less uncontroversial renewal of MFN status.

+But there is a fundamental question that needs to be addressed - whether changes over time in the relative standing of regional economies will nonetheless necessarily lead to changes in their security relationship.